 offering a connection to the vendor's account center so that the called number

 can be registered in the system.
-There is also an automated voice prompt
+There is also a voice prompt

 offering a one minute one-time courtesy call.

 If calling collect is not possible or not preferred, you can pre-pay for the

 calls by establishing an AdvancePay account with GTL.
 Inmates are only able to

 call cell phones when the called party establishes one of these pre-paid

 accounts.
 You can either go online or call GTL to:

 create a pre-paid telephone account, add funds, and check balances.
 All